 - Cards Usage is limited.
 They are generally not accepted for purchases of less than Kshs 1,000 ($10).
 At some petrol stations, they are not accepted at night, as a fraud prevention precaution.

 - Paying by card or phone builds business relationships.
-I got to pay for a weeks worth of newspapers, by M-Pesa.
+I got to pay for a week’s worth of newspapers, by M-Pesa.
 The newspaper vendor gave me free newspapers and I sent him M-Pesa midweek.
 So in the first part of the week, he was giving me credit, and in the second part, he owed me newspapers.
-I now know his full name after buying newspaper from him for 3 years, and only knowing one of his names.
-I also didn’t know that Java restaurants take M-Pesa, but I’ve been paying for coffee by phone, and got pinged by SMS to participate in their customer service surveys – with a possible invitation yo coffee tasting event sometime in the future.
+I now know his full name after buying a newspaper from him for 3 years, and only knowing one of his names.
+I also didn’t know that Java restaurants take M-Pesa, but I’ve been paying for coffee by phone and got pinged by SMS to participate in their customer service surveys – with a possible invitation to coffee tasting event sometime in the future.

 - Paying by card or phone sucks liquidity from an economy The transport is very challenging, and I think the celebrated launch of Equity Bank and Google’s Beba Pay failed because of other issues.
 Digital payments meant that owners jumped to the first in the queue in getting cash, from where they currently are – last!
-The fares paid by passengers during the day are shared between drivers, conductors, route managers, and policemen, and going digital takes away this easy daily cash; DigItal payments mean formality, and more tax collection for the government, but these will be an extra burden for employees.
+The fares paid by passengers during the day are shared between drivers, conductors, route managers, and policemen, and going digital takes away this easy daily cash; DigItal payments mean formality and more tax collection for the government, but these will be an extra burden for employees.

-- With cards you go into debt, but with M-Pesa, you have run out of ‘cash’ quicker.
+- With cards you go into debt, but with M-Pesa, you run out of ‘cash’ quicker.
 Which is better?
 Note, if you run out of M-Pesa.
 You have a few options.
 One is to link your bank account to M-Pesa so you can load up your phone.
-Another option is to take a loan from M-shwari.
+Another option is to take a loan from M-Shwari.
 Approval takes a few minutes and you can borrow almost $150 (Kshs 15,000) that you have to pay back in 30 days with a 7.5% fee.
 Besides the costs, you can only take one loan at a time before you have to pay it back.
 So your temptation is to take more than you need, just in case you have another emergency and won’t be able to draw that

 - There’s no real difference between card and mobile.
-In fact they are merging.
+In fact, they are merging.
 Uber has shown this – the phone navigates, and is preloaded with the card, which pays.